Baylor paid ex-coach Briles $15.1M after ouster

-Baylor University paid former football coach Art Briles $15.1 million and former president Kenneth Starr $4.5 million after they were forced out in wake of the university's sexual assault scandal in 2016, according to federal tax forms recently filed by the school.
+Baylor University paid former football coach Art Briles $15.1 million and former president Kenneth Starr $4.5 million after they were forced out in the wake of the university's sexual assault scandal in 2016, according to federal tax forms recently filed by the school.

-The settlements, which were previously undisclosed, were included in Baylor's 990 tax forms for 2016, which were recently filed with the Internal Revenue Service.
+The settlements, which were previously undisclosed, were included in Baylor's 990 tax forms for 2016, which were recently filed with the IRS.

 The Dallas Morning News first reported the settlements.

 Briles, 62, was fired as Baylor's coach on June 24, 2016, and he received less than half of the $39 million he was owed under the terms of his contract.
-He had eight years remaining on a 10-year contract extension that he signed in November 2013.
+He had eight years remaining on a 10-year contract extension he signed in November 2013.
 The tax returns revealed Briles was paid about $6.19 million per season, which would have made him the Big 12's highest-paid coach and one of the highest paid in the FBS.

 Starr, who was initially demoted from president and chancellor and then later resigned, was making about $1.3 million per year.